 Keep Software Up-To-Date

 Make sure that you update software as soon as you can.
-Usually, the software updates that are released by the developers contain fixes for security vulnerabilities that may otherwise leave your computer open to security threats.
+Usually, when developers release software updates, they contain fixes for security vulnerabilities that may otherwise leave your computer open to security threats.

 Choose A Secure Web Hosting Plan

-A good hosting provider will make sure that their servers are protected as best they can against possible security threats.
+A good hosting provider will make sure that they protect their servers as best they can against possible security threats.
 However, sometimes cheap hosting can appear like a great option, but you must be careful and question why it is so cheap.
 Usually, this is because the levels of security are much lower than their more expensive counterparts.

 Change Passwords Regularly